2.D Refugee-Sponsor Relationship

 D.3 What happens if a dispute between sponsors and refugees cannot be resolved?

 (iv) What happens if there is a breakup in the refugee family after they arrive?

 How Canada Does It

-Marital separations lead to increased financial and settlement support burdens for sponsors, since separated spouses live in separate households requiring additional payment of rent, furnishing, utilities costs, costs of food, etc. For some sponsoring groups, this increase in costs exceeds what they have undertaken and are able to provide to the family.
+Marital separations often lead to increased financial and settlement support burdens for sponsors, since separated spouses live in separate households requiring additional payments of rent, furnishing, utilities costs, costs of food, etc. For some sponsoring groups, this increase in costs exceeds what they have undertaken and are able to provide to the family.